vladyorsh/bak/README.md

 What this repository does not include:
 - The data.
 They have to be downloaded from the RA2 Challange page by a registered user
 - The pre-trained detection models for the docker container.
-They can be downloaded from the faculty Google Drive: [will be available after uploading]
+They can be downloaded from the CVUT FIT faculty Google Drive: [Link](https://drive.google.com/open?id=1JIwfKTvv-ftfmyQbhgtUjo-wNpK-LfiR)

 How to get the data:
 - First of all, you have to be registered for the RA2 Challenge: [Link](https://www.synapse.org/#!Synapse:syn20545111/wiki/594083 "Link")